sensorlab/ZeroUED/README.md

 # Background

-In this paper, we investigate different approaches to the unknown radio-emitter detection task and propose our own approach.
+In this paper, we investigate the design space for unknown emitter detectors over the two data transmitions scenarios: same and different messages.

 Evaluated approaches:
   - [Auto Encoders ](https://ieeexplore.ieee.org/document/10623390)